DataDog/documentation/content/en/continuous_integration/setup_tests/swift.md

 ### Configuring your CI service

-Set the following environment variables for your CI service:
+Set the following environment variables for your CI service.
+Note that Git information is automatically collected if you use a simulator to perform your MacOS, iOS, or tvOS tests.
+However, If you do testing on physical devices, set the additional Git-related environment variables.

 #### Jenkins